anushav-12/data-engineering-cloud-notes-practice/day1_concepts.md

 ## What is Data Engineering?
 Data Engineering focuses on building systems that collect, process, and store data reliably.

+## What does a Data Engineer basically do?
+Data Engineers building reliable pipelines to move, clean, and store data

 ## Typical data pipeline
 Source → Ingestion → Processing → Storage → Consumption